This post may contain affiliate links. Read my disclosure policy here.

 Make your Hot Wheels Birthday Party décor simple, but still festive, and spend your money on the fun.
 I detail all the decorations I made for this party in my Hot Wheels Birthday Party Pack, and I can tell you, it was very frugal!
 Download now so you can see all the cute decorations that you can make too!

-I’ll let you in on a simple trick – I like to buy a few pieces of poster board from Walmart or the Dollar Tree that matches the party theme.
+I’ll let you in on a simple trick – I like to buy a few pieces of poster board from Amazon, Walmart or the Dollar Tree in colors that match the theme.
 Then I cut the poster board in fourths and use them as the background of my homemade signs.
 Canva is a great place to make your own signs and they are cheap!Make your birthday party décor simple, but still festive, and spend your money on the fun!
 Click To Tweet

 9. Goody Bags Can Be A Part Of The Actual Party